seakfind/examples/VLESS-TCP-XTLS-Vision/README.md

 ## v2rayN configuration guide

-Note: You will need a release of https://github.com/2dust/v2rayN/releases that includes `xtls-rprx-vision`, for example, release 5.38.
+Note: You will need a [release of v2rayN](https://github.com/2dust/v2rayN/releases) that includes `xtls-rprx-vision` -- for example, release 5.38.

 1. `Servers` ——> `Add [VLESS] server`